When people talk about the hardest languages to learn, Chinese is often the first that comes to mind. But it's not that simple

 Tuscan is the language of the beautiful region of Tuscany and is not only a dialect but also the language on which modern Italian is based

-Tuscan holds a special place in Italian culture because it was the variety used by Dante Alighieri to write his masterpiece, the Divina Commedia, the foundation of modern standard Italian.
-This is why Tuscan and Italian are so closely related.
-Dante isn’t the only literary giant from Tuscany; other notable authors include Giovanni Boccaccio, Petrarch, and Niccolò Machiavelli.
-Italian literature owes much of its form and style to Tuscan writers.
+Tuscan holds a special place in Italian culture because it was the variety used by Dante Alighieri to write his masterpiece, the Divina Commedia, the book has been so important that it has been chosen as the foundation of modern standard Italian.
+This is why Tuscan and Italian are so closely related, and Tuscan is one of the varieties that is more similar to Italian and therefore one of the easiest to understand.
+But Dante isn’t the only literary giant from Tuscany; other notable authors who lived during the Renaissance include Giovanni Boccaccio, Petrarch, and Niccolò Machiavelli all.
+So Italian literature owes much of its form and style to Tuscan writers.

-Tuscan is full of charming words and expressions, many of which are still heard in standard Italian.
-Here are a few gems:
+Tuscan is full of words and expressions, many of which are still heard in standard Italian, while others are found only in Tuscany.
+Here are the most common:

 The term bischerata derives from bischero and refers to a silly thing or a stupid mistake.
 It can describe an action or decision that is seen as foolish.
 If someone spends time on something utterly useless, they have made a bischerata.

-A colloquial form of what, replacing the standard che cosa or cosa in questions.
-For example:
+Icche is a colloquial form of what, replacing the standard che cosa or cosa in questions.
+For example: Icche tu fai?
+(What are you doing?) or icche tu vuoi?
+(What do you want?)

 Quattrini is an old-fashioned term for money or cash.
 The word has historical roots, as it literally referred to a small, low-value coin (a quattrino) that was in circulation centuries ago.
 Today, when Tuscans use it, they are generally referring to money in general, and it’s also understood in standard Italian.